-5 Reasons You Can Get Out Of Sleeping In Bed With Your SO
+5 Legit Reasons You Can Refuse To Sleep In Your SO's Bed With Them

 I value my snooze time, and I'm not afraid to say it.
 I'm sure you do, too.

 So, if there's someone else in your bed who's disrupting your sleep schedule — even if they're a great cuddler — there's going to be a problem.

 In fact, science says the reason most couples are getting crappy shut-eye is because they're sharing a bed.

 Not only will disrupted sleep lead to an extremely irritable morning, but past research has also shown it can lead to an increase in depression, heart disease, stroke, skin damage and suicidal tendencies.

 Given this, it's surprising more couples don't go into marriage right off the bat with the agreement that two beds are better than one.

 If you're still sharing a bed with your SO or having regular sleepovers, here are five legitimate reasons why, sometimes, it's OK to say no to spooning time and hello to your own twin bed:

 If I'm trying to sleep, I need silence.
 A loud air conditioner can make me uneasy, and if a television's volume is too high, I'll toss and turn for hours.